 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Weather: Temperatures in Cape Town and Pretoria in July tend to be cooler than New York, ranging from 40° to the high 60°s (Fahrenheit).
-Visit BBC Weather to learn more about local weather conditions in South Africa.
+Weather: In July, temperatures in South Africa typically range from 45°F to 65°F. Visit BBC Weather to learn more about local weather conditions in South Africa.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.